Treaty of Bucharest (1812): Terms

 Furthermore a truce was signed (Article 8 of the Treaty) with the rebelling Serbs and autonomy given to Serbia.

 The Treaty of Bucharest, signed by the Russian commander Mikhail Kutuzov, was ratified by Alexander I of Russia 13 days before Napoleon's invasion of Russia.

 Legacy

-In 17 April 2011, Action 2012, a coalition of organizations supporting unification between Moldova and Romania, was founded.
-This coalition is named after the year 2012, which marked the 200th anniversary of the Treaty of Bucharest.
+On 17 April 2011, Action 2012, a coalition of organizations supporting unification between Moldova and Romania, was founded.
+The coalition is named after the year 2012, which marked the 200th anniversary of the Treaty of Bucharest.